Myrtle Beach, S.C.

 Drunken Jack's

-Named for the legendary pirate that once sailed along the creeks of Murrells Inlet 400 years ago, Drunken Jack’s is casual, but with an eye on fine Lowcountry cooking prepared by trained chefs.
-Specializing in seafood dishes, Drunken Jack’s also has a full line of steaks, chicken and prime rib.
-You’ll think you’re being fancy, but then comes the hushpuppies with honey butter, and you’ll know you’re just one of Jack’s family.
+Named for the legendary pirate that once sailed along the creeks of Murrells Inlet 400 years ago, Drunken Jack’s is casual but offers fine Lowcountry eats prepared by trained chefs.
+The seafood dishes are the specialty here, but Drunken Jack’s also offers a full lineup of steaks, chicken, and prime rib.
+And in case you weren’t feeling spoiled enough, meals are served with delectable hushpuppies and honey butter.

 More Info